skarllot/visualstudio-docs.pt-br/docs/profiling/how-to-instrument-a-dotnet-service-and-collect-detailed-timing-data-by-using-the-profiler-command-line.md

 ---
-title: "Como instrumentar um serviço do .NET e coletar dados de tempo detalhados usando a linha de comando do criador de perfil | Microsoft Docs" ms.custom: ms.date: 11/04/2016 ms.reviewer:
+title: 'How to: Instrument a .NET Service and Collect Detailed Timing Data by Using the Profiler Command Line | Microsoft Docs' ms.custom: ms.date: 11/04/2016 ms.reviewer: